sanamedio/log-of-learning/notes-01-oct-2018.md

 # python-notes - 01-oct-2018

+### 46 - keywords

+and	def	False	import	not	True
+as	del	finally	in	or	try
+assert	elif	for	is	pass	while
+break	else	from	lambda	print	with class	except	global	None	raise	yield continue	exec	if	nonlocal	return

 ### 45 - help() and dir()

 The help() function displays the documentation string and help for its argument.